chinamike65/hugo-tuolesi/content/book1/book1en.md

 When the comers are also due to their power and grace.

-"For example, children in the world have parents, Manjushri, parents in Buddhism and Dharma."
+"For example, children in the world have parents.
+Manjushri, parents in Buddhism and Dharma."

 That is to say, children in this world have father and mother.